5 tips to increase productivity at work during the holidays

 On the other side, if you’re unlucky enough to be working on Christmas then think about organizing a post-Christmas potluck.
 You could even organize a house party on your next day off.
 Friends and family members won’t say no to a potluck or a fun night together.

 Our working environment is crucial when it comes to boosting productivity at work.
 First of all, fill your office with Christmas decorations if you’re into Christmas.
 You will feel better if you have Christmas lights, a Santa mug, a pretty garland or even an “ugly” holiday sweater to complete the look.
 If you like working with music on your headphones, consider choosing a non-stop Christmas radio station or your favorite playlist.
 At the same time, the office Christmas party, a gift exchange or the occasional Christmas treats that usually appear during the holidays will lift your spirits.
 If you’re lucky enough to have an “office family” to spend your working hours with, the fact that you’re not at home eating and drinking with your actual family and friends will help a lot.

 Overall, the tips above are tested and can really help you when you just want to scrooge about your predicament of working before and during the holidays.
-Think that you won’t have to go through a post-holiday blues phase since you want take much days off.
-We’re just kidding but good things can come out of your working Christmas.
-If you stay productive, you won’t have time to lose on complaining and you will get work done.
-But since we are human beings who are affected by our mood, improving the way you feel will increase productivity at work.
+Think that you won’t have to go through a post-holiday blues phase since you won’t take many days off.
+We’re just kidding, but good things can come out of your working Christmas.
+If you stay productive, you won’t have time to lose on complaining, and you will get work done.
+Yet, we are human beings who are affected by our mood so improving the way you feel will increase productivity at work.
 Your boss, your manager, your colleagues and of course you, can contribute to setting a stimulating and pleasant atmosphere to make your teamwork count.

 ✨Merry Christmas everyone!✨